Ayeshaq09/Unified-mentor-projects/Expense Tracker/frontend/README.md

 **Expense Tracker**

-This project contains dashboard module, budgets module and expenses module.
+This project display budgets and expenses and it contains dashboard module, budgets module and expenses module.

 **Features**

-This application conatins:
+This application contains:
 1.Login and Register forms
 2.Dashboard with chart
 3.Displays all budgets information